The Elite Five: My Top Credit Cards Delivering Maximum Value

 Annual Fee: $99

 Unlike the other cards in my starting lineup, the JetBlue Plus Card isn’t part of a transferable rewards program.
-This means the points earned are mainly usable for JetBlue flights.
-Typically, I’m not big on branded airline and hotel cards for this reason.
+This means the points earned are primarily usable for JetBlue flights only.
+Typically, I’m not as big on branded airline and hotel cards for this reason but they do have their perks.

-However, if you’re a frequent JetBlue flyer or even just fly with them occasionally, this card is a must-own.
-Firstly, it offers the perk of a free first checked bag for up to 3 passengers, saving you significant money on baggage fees.
-Considering the 1st checked bag costs $35 on flights within North America, and even more on transatlantic flights, the $99 annual fee pays for itself on just one round-trip if you’re traveling with companions.
+For example if you’re a frequent JetBlue flyer or even just fly with them occasionally, this card is a must-own.
+The card includes a free first checked bag for up to 3 passengers, which can save you significant money on baggage fees especially if you have a family.
+The 1st checked bag costs $35 on flights within North America, and even more on transatlantic flights, the $99 annual fee pays for itself on just one round-trip if you’re traveling with at least one other person.

-I fly the Vancouver-JFK route round trip about four times a year, often with my family in tow.
+Personally I fly their Vancouver-JFK route round trip about four times a year, often with my family in tow.
 This perk alone makes the annual fee worthwhile for me given the amount of luggage we generally carry.

-JetBlue points are quite valuable, especially for domestic travel, making this card a solid choice if you fly JetBlue frequently, particularly for flights within North America.
+JetBlue points are quite valuable, making this card a solid choice if you fly JetBlue frequently, particularly for flights within North America.

 My Favorite Quality: Airport Lounge Access